Oedipus Retold at the Tristan Bates Theatre

 Witty, intelligent, and refreshing, Jeremy Kingston’s retelling of this Greek tragedy is exploratory and clever, brilliantly delivered by a talented cast and aesthetically smart throughout.
 It serves to prove that a classic does not have to be tired.

-Oedipus Retold is on until 8th February at Tristan Bates Theatre, for further information or to book tickets visit here.
+Oedipus Retold is at the Tristan Bates Theatre until 8th February.
+For further information or to book visit the theatre’s website here.